 Table of contents

-If someone has reviewed your domain on Trustpilot, you'll have a company profile for that domain.
-If your business has several domains, you may have several company profiles on Trustpilot.
+If someone has reviewed your domain on Trustpilot, you'll have a business profile for that domain.
+If you have several domains, you may have several business profiles on Trustpilot.
 A profile merge consolidates all these profiles into one place.

 Once your profiles are merged, all the reviews from each separate profile will appear on Trustpilot under a single combined main profile.
 The TrustScore of your main profile will be recalculated based on reviews that have been merged into it.